Open air sculptures in Viersen, Germany.

 Ettl's horsemen flank the staircase on the terrace leading to the park.

 "THE STRONG WOMAN" IN THE CITY HALL SQUARE, VIERSEN, GERMANY, 2004

 "“The Strong Woman”, laser cut Corten Steel.
 Height 7.30 meters.The original title of this figure was “Woman with Arms” which independently changed through the years and established itself into “The Strong Women”.

-Heads without faces or gaze, figures without arms, sexually neutral and naked, Georg Ettl’s figures are reduced to cut- paper- like silhouettes angular and void of decoration and pronounced details.
-They are stencils without sex or gender.
+Heads without faces or gaze, figures without arms, gender neutral and naked, Georg Ettl’s figures are reduced to cut- paper- like silhouettes angular and void of decoration and pronounced details.
+They are stencils without gender.
 The artistic signature does not allow them to speak.
 They are laser cut sheets of steel or wood.
 Ettl’s pictures of humanity are slim, ageless, without clothes except for an occasional high heeled shoe.
 The mouth is slightly open as if stopped mid-sentence.
 Some have long hair distinguishing them from those that do not.
 “The simple but urgent language of drawing raises the readability for all - whether young or old, educated or not”

 With all the prototype similarities, the figures are differentiated from one other through their assigned attributes and through the act in which they are involved - a scene will be described.
 On top of a simple base construction, a large woman steps forward and proudly shows off her flexed muscles.
 A strong presentation that awaits applause, but the square where the scene takes place is strangely empty.
 The City Hall in Viersen is in this case not an all around composed square but rather a throughway in between administrative buildings, a bus depot and a garden of the City Gallery surrounded by their backsides – actually a backyard.
 The Woman with Arms stands against the pale facades of the city buildings next to a wide staircase and overviews of the square.
 Her appearance changes the square into a stage.